Arcitec/pfUI-ZezThemes/README.md

 - Use [GitAddonsManager](https://woblight.gitlab.io/overview/gitaddonsmanager/),
   which makes it very easy to install and update addons.
-Or alternatively, you can use Turtle WoW's launcher, which also has a Git installation feature.
+Or alternatively, you can use **Turtle WoW's launcher**, which also has a Git installation feature.
 - Install this addon, and everything from the "Requirements" section below.

 ### Manual Installation